Some ships dock at Ha Long City's commercial pier.

 There is really nothing in the Halong Bay area/port area to see except Halong Bay itself.

-A lot of cruise ships will moor off Halong city, where they tender you to Bai Chay Tourist Wharf.
-At the pier you will be able to rent a junk for a few hours. (not expensive, about 60USD for 4 hours).
+A lot of cruise ships will moor off Halong city, where they tender you, a 30 minutes ride, to Bai Chay Tourist Wharf.

 Cruise calendar for this port.

 Recognized by UNESCO as a World Heritage Site, Ha Long Bay is considered the most outstanding attraction in Vietnam.
 Its breathtaking scenery includes caves, huge rock arches, peaceful coves and some 3,000 limestone islets that rise out of the Gulf of Tonkin.
 Ha Long means "descending dragon".
 According to legend, it was an enormous beast that cut the fantastic bay from the rocks as it thrashed its way out to the sea.
 Vietnamese poets traditionally have extolled the beauty of this romantic area, where awesome rock formations are one of the most exotic, natural wonders in the world.

 It pays to compare your cruise line shore excursions here.

 Junk boats leave from Tuan Chau International Passenger Port, a modern facility, about a 20 minute taxi ride away.

 It's about 45 mins by junk to the karsts, so don't waste your time with a 2-hour junk trip - make it at least 4 hours & preferably 6.
 A group of 8 to 20 can hire a junk on-spec from a pier for peanuts, around $10pp.
 So much better and cheaper than a crowded ship's junk excursion.
 The experience of sailing amongst the karsts in a junk - it's eerie & lonesome - is very different to looking over the rail of the ship